The director of the Ray Reece Foundation is Sandra J. McCrory.

 As time went on, Sandy started a family business and raised two sons in Austin.
 It was as a mother that she began work as a community volunteer.
 Sandy’s community service highlights include organizing a benefit that raised $15,000 to defray long-term medical expenses for three year old child in treatment for Childhood Leukemia; designing multi-media websites that are accessible to everyone, including people with disabilities, as part of a three person team in a web design competition associated with South by Southwest Interactive Festival; and writing a grant that resulted in two years funding of after-school activities and tutoring at Akins High School.

 Today, Sandy is a full time employee of Foundation Communities, a non-profit providing affordable housing in Austin.
-The opportunity to be Director of the Ray Reece Environmental Journalism Foundation is a responsibility that she looks forward to fulfilling for her friend, Ray Reece.
+The opportunity to be Director of the Ray Reece Environmental Journalism Foundation is a responsibility that she is happy to fulfill for her friend, Ray Reece.